capjan/CoreLib/Core/Doc/ControlFlow/MultiAttempt.md

 ﻿# Multi Attempt Action/Func

-MultiAttempt Action/Func reduces the boiler plate code necessary to allow multiple attempts for an **Action** or **Func\<T>** to one line.
+Reduces the necessary boiler plate code to allow multiple attempts for an **Action** or **Func\<T>** to one line.

 ## use case